delainy-spencer/one-click-hugo-cms/site/content/post/ways-parents-save/index.md

 tags: ["family finance", "budgeting", "money saving tips", "data-driven", "parents"]
 ---

-# 5 Data-Backed Ways Parents Can Save $500 a Month

 Parenting is expensive — but not *unmanageable*.
 As a former electrical engineer turned stay-at-home mom, I approach saving money like solving an equation.

 Here are five *data-backed strategies* that real families (including mine!) use to consistently save around **$500 a month** without feeling deprived or overwhelmed.